 Windscribe Edge extension basics: what it is and what it covers

 The Windscribe Edge extension is a browser-level VPN tool designed to protect your traffic that travels through Edge.
 It encrypts browser data and routes it through Windscribe’s VPN servers, helping hide your online activity from prying eyes on public or shared networks.
-Here’s what you should know up front:
+Here’s what you should know up front: How to use edge built in vpn: a practical guide to Edge Secure Network setup, usage, limitations, and tips for privacy 2026

 - Browser-focused protection: The Edge extension typically tunnels only the traffic that goes through Edge, not every app or system process on your computer.
 If you want full-system protection, you’ll want to pair the Edge extension with the Windscribe desktop app or use Windscribe on other devices for complete coverage.